geo-data/cesium-terrain-builder/README.md

 * Enable dataset creation options to be specified when creating tiles in a GDAL format.

-* Parallelise the tile generation, most likely using threads to create batches of tiles.
-Implementing this would probably need the `GridIterator` to be extended to support setting start and stop points using `TileCoordinate`s.
+* Encapsulate the multithreading tile generation functionality currently implemented in `terrain-build` within the library to make it more widely available.

 * One of the `terrain-build` recommendations above illustrates a process for efficiently creating tilesets at lower zoom levels by resampling an already